Taranita/Iron-Acton-Car-Hire/README.md

 To keep things simple, it uses .txt files conatining JSON as its data source:

-customers.txt           Contains customer details.
+customers.txt           - Contains customer details.

-fuelTypes.txt           Contains the differing fuel types, currently Petrol and Diesel.
+fuelTypes.txt           - Contains the differing fuel types, currently Petrol and Diesel.

-hires.txt               Contains details of current hires.
+hires.txt               - Contains details of current hires.
 The vehicles and the customers are represendted by their unique IDs.

-vehicleCategories.txt   Contains the differing vehicle categories, currently Small car, Estate car and Van.
+vehicleCategories.txt   - Contains the differing vehicle categories, currently Small car, Estate car and Van.

-vehicles.txt            Contains details of the hire company's vehicles.
+vehicles.txt            - Contains details of the hire company's vehicles.

 There is one constant value to mention.
 This is in the constants section of the file js/iavh.js.
 It as follows:

-liveMode                True/False    Indicates whether the application is operating in live mode, or in development/test.
-In live mode, any error causes a user friendle message, while when not in live mode, error details are presented to the user.
+liveMode                - True/False    - Indicates whether the application is operating in live mode, or in development/test.
+In live mode, any error causes a user friendly message, while when not in live mode, error details are presented to the user.